Niikyes/UNIBRIDGE/backend/domains/student_management/README.md

 ## 🚀 Expected use

-This domain focuses on student operational flows, facilitating the management of their applications to vacancies and access to their personal information in UNIBRIDGE.
+This domain focuses on student operational flows, facilitating the managements of their applications to vacancies and access to their personal information in UNIBRIDGE.